robjg/oddjob/README.txt

 Changes in 1.2.0
 ----------------
+- Oddjob will now not stop until it's root job is in a stopped state.
+This is because a server with an RMI registry keep's Oddjob alive but the newer servers using the PlatformMBean does not.
+A wait job is no longer needed to stop Oddjob shutting down.
+The new service manager job will allow services to run in as 'daemon' services if required.
 - Introduce an OddjobShutdownThread interface so that jobs know they are being stopped from the shutdown thread.
 - JMX client URLs can now connect with just hostname:port in the URL.
 The